andrew/ultimate-awesome/README.md

 - [awesome-urweb](https://github.com/docelic/awesome-urweb) - Collection of awesome Ur/Web libraries, components, and projects.
 - [awesome-gis](https://github.com/elasticlabs/awesome-gis) - A curated list of awesome resources on GIS data and software.
 - [awesome-selfhosted](https://github.com/eric-erki/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted locally.
 Selfhosting is the process of hosting and managing applications instead of renting from Software-as-a-Service providers.
-- [awesome-ontologies-social-sciences](https://github.com/FAIR-Expertise-Hub/awesome-ontologies-social-sciences) - A curated list of ontologies, controlled vocabularies and semantic artifacts for the social sciences.
 - [awesome-generation](https://github.com/FeiiYin/awesome-generation) - A collection of resources on generation.
 - [awesome-resources](https://github.com/Free-Code-Camp-Indy/awesome-resources) - Resources to complement the Free Code Camp curriculum.
 - [awesome-embodied-ai-datasets](https://github.com/freekatz/awesome-embodied-ai-datasets) - A collection of Embodied AI datasets.